stoerr/AIGenPipeline/README.md

 ## Caching and versioning

-Since generation takes time, costs a little and the results have to be manually checked, the tool takes precaution not to regenerate the output files unless the input changes.
+Since generation takes time, costs a little and the results often have to be manually checked, the tool takes precaution not to regenerate the output files unless the input changes.

 In the simplest case it can just do nothing when the output file is already there.
 If input files are changed,